 Line 9: Enter on line 9 the Alaska excess capital loss to be utilized in the current year.
 The Alaska excess capital loss is the taxpayer's allocated and apportioned net capital losses from prior years.
+Enter in the first space on line 9 the amount from Form 6385 Tax Attribute Carryovers, line 12.
 Do not enter the taxpayer's federal capital loss carryover from federal Schedule D.